EricFergs/LCS-Full-Screen-Extension/README.md

-A chrome extension desinging to help the LCS experience better for NetSuite.
+A chrome extension designed to help the LCS experience better for NetSuite.
 The chrome extension can be found here: https://chromewebstore.google.com/detail/mylearn-fullscreen/ekblfagjnnflcagcbhbmpegeadgkaipb?hl=en&authuser=2